This post may contain affiliate links. Please read our disclosure policy.

 Ingredient notes

-- olive oil - Or preferred cooking oil.
+- Olive oil - Or preferred cooking oil.

-- seasonings - This soup can be made with packaged or homemade Italian seasoning.
+- Seasonings - This soup can be made with packaged or homemade Italian seasoning.
 The addition of crushed red pepper gives it the perfect flavor kick.

-- salt and pepper - Use as instructed or add to taste.
+- Salt and pepper - Use as instructed or add to taste.

-- fresh parsley - This is an optional garnish, but always recommended for a pop of color and herbaceous flavor.
+- Fresh parsley - This is an optional garnish, but always recommended for a pop of color and herbaceous flavor.

-How to make this recipe
+How to make Tuscan white bean soup

 Saute vegetables in olive oil over medium-high heat until tender.
 Add tomatoes and beans.